Figma vs InVision for UX Designers 2026: Honest Comparison

 Is InVision still relevant in 2026?

 Yes, but in a much narrower way than it used to be.
-InVision works best for enterprise teams doing structured design reviews, organizations still running Sketch-based workflows, and companies needing strong compliance documentation.
-For general UX design, Figma has largely replaced it — and that shift happened faster than anyone expected.
+InVision is most relevant for enterprise teams doing structured design reviews, organizations still running Sketch-based workflows, and companies that need strong compliance documentation.
+For general UX design work, Figma has largely replaced it — and honestly, that shift happened faster than most people expected.

 Can Figma fully replace InVision?

-For most teams, yes — it has.
-Figma covers design, prototyping, collaboration, whiteboarding (FigJam), and developer handoff in one place.
-InVision might still hold an edge for stakeholder-facing review workflows and enterprise compliance documentation, but even those gaps are closing with each Figma release.
+For most teams, yes — and it has.
+Figma covers design, prototyping, collaboration, whiteboarding (FigJam), and developer handoff under one roof.
+The only places InVision might still hold an edge are stakeholder-facing review workflows and enterprise compliance documentation, but even those gaps are narrowing with every Figma update.

 Which tool is better for prototyping?

-Figma, no question.
+Figma, without question.
 Native prototyping with conditional logic, smart animate, interactive components, and complex interaction flows — all inside your design file.
-InVision's prototyping is click-through, requires importing assets from another tool, and honestly hasn't meaningfully changed in years.
+InVision's prototyping is click-through, requires importing assets from another tool, and honestly feels like it hasn't meaningfully evolved in a few years.

 Does InVision work with Figma?

 Yes.
 You can export Figma designs and import them into InVision for review workflows.
-Some enterprise teams actually run both — Figma for active design work, InVision for structured stakeholder review.
-It's not common, but it's a valid setup for organizations with specific reasons to keep both.
+Some enterprise teams actually run both — Figma for active design work, InVision for structured stakeholder review management.
+It's not a common setup, but it's a valid one if your organization has specific reasons for keeping both in play.

 Which is better for design systems?

-Both have solid design system tools, but different strengths.
-Figma's Variables, component libraries, and token management excel at building systems from scratch.
-InVision's DSM is stronger for documenting and distributing established systems at scale.
+Both have solid design system tools, but they serve different purposes.
+Figma's Variables, component libraries, and token management are excellent for building systems from scratch.
+InVision's DSM is stronger for documenting and distributing established systems in large organizations.
 Starting fresh?
 Go Figma.
 Already have a mature system in DSM?
-Migration pain might not be worth it yet.
+The migration pain might not be worth it yet.

 Is Figma worth the higher price compared to InVision?

 Yes, for most UX designers.
-At similar price points, Figma delivers significantly more — you get design, prototyping, whiteboarding, and developer handoff under one subscription instead of a narrower toolset.
-The math clearly favors Figma for the majority of workflows.
+At similar price points, Figma delivers significantly more functionality — you're essentially getting design, prototyping, whiteboarding, and developer handoff under one subscription rather than paying for a narrower toolset.
+The math works out pretty clearly in Figma's favor for the majority of workflows.

 Tags